Dates for the national recruitment process

 About the recruitment

 The RCPCH has an ongoing commitment to improve the national recruitment process for paediatrics and ensure that applicants have as much flexibility as possible.
-So, we have made some changes to the recruitment process for ST1 and ST2 entry in 2019.
+So, we made some changes to the recruitment process for ST1 and ST2 entry in 2019.

 No restrictions on prior paediatric experience: This means that applicants who have spent a bit longer working in paediatrics outside the UK Foundation programme (or equivalent) are not ‘penalised’ and so left with fewer options of where to apply to enter our training programme.

-Opportunity to be assessed for completing Level 1 training in two years rather than three years: Applicants who can evidence at least 12 months experience in paediatric posts, outside the UK Foundation programme (or equivalent), will have the opportunity to be assessed and deemed capable of completing Level 1 training in two years (instead of the standard three years) and so have the option of progressing through their Level 1 training more quickly.
+Opportunity to be assessed for completing Level 1 training in two years rather than three years: Applicants who can evidence at least 12 months experience in paediatric posts, outside the UK Foundation programme (or equivalent), at point of application, have the opportunity to be assessed and deemed capable of completing Level 1 training in two years (instead of the standard three years) and so have the option of progressing through their Level 1 training more quickly.
 This assessment will be carried out firstly via the evidence of posts on the application form and finalised by the assessors at interview, who will be assessing the suitability of these applicants for quicker completion of Level 1 training in of the each stations.

 - England and Wales will offer all their regional preferences at ST1 level.
 But, any applicant deemed capable after interview of completing Level 1 training in two years will subsequently be earmarked for fast tracking.
 These applicants will be flagged to their employing LETB/deanery and will progress to ST3 after one year of training, as long as their progress in their first year of training is sufficient to allow this.
 Fast track progression will ultimately be confirmed at their first ARCP (annual review of competence progression) but will be closely tracked with their educational supervisor throughout that first year.
 We will provide specific guidance on this shortly.